brucemack/brucemack.github.io/_posts/2025-04-20-bare-metal-flashing-of-the-RP2040.md

 the confusingly-named Debug Core Register Data Register (DCRDR), Debug Core Register Selector Register (DCRSR), and Debug Halting Control and Status Register (DHCSR).

-To write to a core register follow these steps:
+Follow these steps to write to a processor core register:

 * Write the data you want to write into the address location of the DCRDR (address 0xE000EDF8) using the process in the previous section.